 Article 403

-Political and policy dialogue between the Parties, including on issues related to sectoral cooperation, may take place at any level.
-Periodic high-level policy dialogue shall take place [within the Association Council established in Article 404] and within the framework of regular meetings between representatives of both Parties at ministerial level by mutual agreement.
+[UK proposal: The Parties shall hold a regular Strategic Partnership and Cooperation Forum at the level and frequency agreed by mutual consent.
+The Strategic Partnership and Cooperation Forum may incorporate the [strategic] political dialogue in Article 3 of this Agreement]

+[UK proposal: Strategic Partnership and Cooperation Forum]

 Article 404

-An Association Council is hereby established.
-It shall supervise and monitor the application and implementation of this Agreement and periodically review the functioning of this Agreement in the light of its objectives.
+The Strategic Partnership and Cooperation Forum established by Article [403] shall supervise and monitor the application and implementation of this Agreement and periodically review the functioning of this Agreement in the light of its objectives.

-The Association Council shall meet at ministerial level and at regular intervals, at least once a year, and when circumstances require.
-The Association Council may meet in any configuration, by mutual agreement.

-In addition to supervising and monitoring the application and implementation of this Agreement, the Association Council shall examine any major issues arising within the framework of this Agreement, and any other bilateral or international issues of mutual interest.
+In addition to supervising and monitoring the application and implementation of this Agreement, the Strategic Partnership and Cooperation Forum shall examine any major issues arising within the framework of this Agreement, and any other bilateral or international issues of mutual interest.

 Article 405

-The Association Council shall consist of members of the Council of the European Union and members of the European Commission, on the one hand, and of members of the Government of Georgia, on the other.
+The Strategic Partnership and Cooperation Forum shall consist of members of the Government of the UK, on the one hand, and of members of the Government of Georgia, on the other, at the level agreed by the Parties.

-The Association Council shall establish its own rules of procedure.
+The Strategic Partnership and Cooperation Forum shall establish its own rules of procedure.

-The Association Council shall be chaired in turn by a representative of the Union and a representative of Georgia.

-Where appropriate, and by mutual agreement, representatives of other bodies of the Parties may take part as observers in the work of the Association Council.
+Notwithstanding Article 403, the Strategic Partnership and Cooperation Forum shall meet in a specific configuration to address all issues related to Title IV (Trade and Trade-related Matters) of this Agreement.
+The Strategic Partnership and Cooperation Forum shall meet in that configuration at least once a year.
+The Parties may establish specific rules of procedure for the Strategic Partnership and Cooperation Forum in this configuration.

+The sub-committees established under Title IV (Trade and Trade-related Matters) of this Agreement shall inform the Strategic Partnership and Cooperation Forum in Trade configuration, as set out in paragraph 3, of the date and agenda of their meetings sufficiently in advance of their meetings.
+They shall report on their activities at each regular meeting of the Strategic Partnership and Cooperation Forum in Trade configuration.

+The existence of any sub-committees established under Title IV (Trade and Trade-related Matters) shall not prevent either Party from bringing any matter directly to the Strategic Partnership and Cooperation Forum, including in its Trade configuration, as set out in paragraph 3.

+Nothing in this Agreement shall restrict cooperation between the UK Parliament and the Parliament of Georgia,

+[Upon entry into force of this Agreement, any decisions adopted by the Association Council, Association Committee or any other Committees or sub-committees established by the EU-Georgia Agreement before the EU-Georgia Agreement ceased to apply to the United Kingdom shall, to the extent those decisions relate to the Parties to this Agreement, be deemed to have been adopted, mutatis mutandis and subject to the provisions of this Agreement, by the equivalent body, committee or sub-committee in this Agreement.]

 Article 406

-For the purpose of attaining the objectives of this Agreement, the Association Council shall have the power to take decisions within the scope of this Agreement.
+[UK proposal: For the purpose of attaining the objectives of this Agreement, the Strategic Partnership and Cooperation Forum by agreement between the Parties shall have the power to take decisions within the scope of this Agreement, including in its Trade configuration as set out in paragraph 3.
 The decisions shall be binding upon the Parties, which shall take appropriate measures, including if necessary action by bodies established under this Agreement, in line with provisions of this Agreement to implement the decisions taken.
-The Association Council may also make recommendations.
+The Strategic Partnership and Cooperation Forum may also make recommendations.

-In accordance with paragraph 1 of this Article, the Association Council shall have the power to update or amend the Annexes to this Agreement, without prejudice to any specific provisions under Title IV (Trade and Trade-related Matters) of this Agreement.
+In accordance with paragraph 1 of this Article, the Strategic Partnership and Cooperation Forum shall have the power to update or amend the Annexes to this Agreement, without prejudice to any specific provisions under Title IV (Trade and Trade-related Matters) of this Agreement.]

 CHAPTER 2